 The goal of the UM Department is to encourage the highest quality of care, in the most appropriate setting, from the most appropriate Provider.
 Through the UM program, the Company seeks to avoid over-use and under-use of medical services by making clinical coverage decisions based on available evidence-based guidelines.
-The organization distributes a statement to all Members and to all Practitioners, Providers and employees who make UM decisions, affirming the following: 1) UM decision-making is based only on appropriateness of care and service and existence of coverage; 2) the organization does not specifically reward practitioners or other individuals for issuing denials of coverage; and 3) financial incentives for UM decision-makers do not encourage decisions that result in underutilization.
+The organization distributes a statement to all Members and to all Practitioners, Providers and employees who make UM decisions, affirming the following: 1) UM decision-making is based only on appropriateness of care and service and existence of coverage; 2) the organization does not specifically reward practitioners or other individuals for issuing denials of coverage; and 3) there are no financial incentives for UM decision makers.